 We reached out to the nail experts for their best tips for a long-lasting and chip-free manicure.

 Pick Your Polish

 When picking a polish, you’ll have to consider more than just which shade will best match your dress.
 If you want a long-lasting manicure, be sure to do your research.
-Evelyn Lim, chief educator at Paintbox suggests brides choose acrylics for strength and length or SNS for thin nails, and almost all of our nail experts agreed—for a long-lasting manicure, gel was the way to go.
+Evelyn Lim, chief educator at Paintbox suggests brides opt for soft gel or soak off gel polish, a non-damaging and long-lasting alternative.
 Candice Idehen, owner of Bed of Nails salon, says, “A gel manicure would last you the longest—between two and three weeks.
 I would advise any bride to opt for the gel!
 You don't want to worry about chipping or broken nails on your big day.”